TheGeorgeAlexander/parse-table-generator/README.md

 1. Clone this repo
 2. Create a text file with your context-free grammar.
 The format of the text file is defined in the paragraph below.
 3. Run the generator with `node . <path to grammar file>`.
-4. The LR(1) parse table will be generated and displayed in the terminal as output.
+4. The LR(1) parse table JSON object will be generated and displayed in the terminal as output.

 ## How grammar is defined
 The context-free grammar should be in a text file with a specific format.
 These are the rules of the text file format: